Madhya Pradesh Tourism To Host Roadshow In Barcelona, Showcasing The Heart Of Incredible India

 Tiger Cub spotted at Sanjay Dubri National Park

-Madhya Pradesh tourism to Present Its Unique Heritage and Sustainable Offerings to Spanish Travellers at Barcelona Roadshow Following FITUR 2025
+Madhya Pradesh tourism to Present Its Unique Heritage and Sustainable Offerings to Spanish Travelers at Barcelona Roadshow Following FITUR 2025

 The roadshow will serve as a key platform for building international partnerships and promoting Madhya Pradesh as a must-visit destination for Spanish travelers.
 Key dignitaries will include Mr. Dharmendra Singh Lodhi, Honorable Minister of State, Independent Charge, Tourism, Culture, Religious Endowments, and Trusts, alongside senior officials such as Dr. Ilyaraja T, Managing Director of the Madhya Pradesh State Tourism Development Corporation; Dr. Jeevan S. Rajak, Officer on Special Duty to the Honorable Minister; and Mr. Vivek Jude, Deputy Director (Events & Marketing) of the Madhya Pradesh Tourism Board.